zdravkov/kendo-docs/api/wrappers/jsp/upload.md

 ### success `String`

-Fires when an upload / remove operation has been completed successfully.
+Fires when an upload / remove operation has been completed successfully.Note: The success event fires only when the upload is in async mode.

 #### Example
     <kendo:upload success="handle_success">